 How do you find something today?
 It can be literally anything.
 You ask someone you know.
 Or you Google it.

-(Sure, there’s a tiny, remote change you once saw a TV spot, radio ad, or God forbid – billboard – that you miraculously remembered it at the exact time you needed.
+(Sure, there’s a tiny, remote chance you once saw a TV spot, radio ad, or God forbid – billboard – that you miraculously remembered at the exact time you needed.
 But for the sake of argument, let’s focus on places people actively look for stuff.)

 And what’s interesting about this proactive research period, is the type of people who typically do it.